All Products

 cfg.credentials_provider = credentials_provider

-# Set the region in the configurations.
+# Specify the region in which the bucket is located.

 cfg.region = args.region